Jane's Guide Here's all the help you need to use Jane.

 • The Add Item drop-down allows you to quickly select from popular Chart Parts

-• “Templates” will open all the forms that have been built already within your clinic.
+• Templates will open all the chart templates that have been built already within your clinic.
 Clicking on any of these will allow you to use those forms, exactly as they were built, or you can adjust them to fit your specific needs.

 After the components are added, you are able to select individual items to edit the contents.
 This allows you to customize the language, options, and set the field to be required to be filled.